Q-Fly: An Optical Interconnect for Modular Quantum Computers: Discussion

 \if0 Near-term quantum computational nodes will have only a few communication qubits, resulting in a much lower repetition rate.
 This is because communication qubits, once entangled with a photon, must block and wait until that photon has been transmitted and its arrival at the target node has been confirmed.
 Practically usable quantum computational nodes must have considerably more communication qubits in order to enable repetition rates of 1 GHz or higher.
 More specifically, given 10-meter links between computational nodes and BSAs, the optical transmission round trip time, including photon transmission and herald notification, is about 100 ns.
 This corresponds to a repetition rate of 10 MHz per communication qubit.
 With 100 communication qubits per node, a per-node rate of 1 GHz becomes feasible; at this scale, it may also become feasible for communication qubits to share single-photon detectors using time-division multiplexing, allowing reductions in network construction cost. \fi

+Logical gate rates in the 1-10kHz range will enable a series of applications.
+For a 130-qubit QFT, sufficient for many problems, as in Fig.~\ref{fig:result_evaluation}, a 1kHz logical gate time would give an execution time of about four minutes.
+Achieving this rate will require about four orders of magnitude improvement in performance, which matches the 40dB link performance improvements proposed above.

-Here, we have proposed only three variants of the Q-Fly architecture.
-Further analysis of quantum computing workloads and their traffic patterns is necessary to determine optimal designs for datacenter-scale quantum networks.
-The relative number and destination of group interconnects, arrangement of BSAs, and composition of end nodes can all be adjusted, and all affect both the performance and construction cost of such networks.
-This flexibility makes Dragonfly-based designs such as Q-Fly a promising framework for exploring and addressing future computational needs.
+Here, we have proposed three variants of the Q-Fly architecture.
+Further analysis of all three variants with quantum computing workloads and their traffic patterns (e.g., arithmetic, Hamiltonian simulation, graph state creation, oracles for other problems, or the decoder for DQI~\cite{jordan2024dqi}) is necessary to determine optimal designs for datacenter-scale quantum networks.
+The relative number and destination of group switches, arrangement of BSAs, and composition of end nodes can all be adjusted, and all affect both the performance and construction cost of such networks.